siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 This single assumption — that something has a nonnegative magnitude at each location — is the entire ontological foundation of everything that follows.
 Physics, in this approach, never requires anything more primitive than this.

----

-*Source: Defining Electromagnetic Fields from Continuity and Divergence-Free Structure*